sutiankang/MP-VOS/README.md

 In the paper, we use the following three public available dataset for training.
 Here are some steps to prepare the data:

 - [DAVIS-16](https://davischallenge.org/davis2017/code.html): We use all the data in the train subset of DAVIS-16.
 However, please download DAVIS-17 dataset, it will automatically choose the subset of DAVIS-16 for training.
 - [YouTubeVOS-2018](https://youtube-vos.org/dataset/): We sample the training data every 5 frames in YoutubeVOS-2018.
-You can sample any number of frames to train the model by modifying parameter ```--num_frames```.
+You can sample any number of frames to train the model by modifying parameter ```--stride```.
 - [FBMS](https://lmb.informatik.uni-freiburg.de/resources/datasets/moseg.en.html): We use all the data in the train subset of FBMS.

+For